Huawei-APAC-Professional-Services/multi-cluster-workshop/README.md

 terraform init
 terraform apply
 ```
-Wait for the Terraform to finish, a total of three CCE clusters will be created in Singapore and Hong Kong region.
+Wait for the Terraform to finish, a total of three CCE clusters will be created in Singapore, Hong Kong and Bangkok regions.
 Cluster `fleetmanager` is the cluster in which all the management tools wil be deployed.
 Cluster `cluster-a` and `cluster-b` are the clusters in which business application will be deployed.

 ## Deploy ArgoCD into `fleetmanager` cluster
 1. Change directory to `multi-cluster-workshop/kubernetes`